A Guide to CRM Data Cleaning and Fuzzy Matching

 For example, a new lead might be listed as "Acme Corp", while the existing CRM record is "Acme Corporation".
 A traditional exact-match lookup would fail to identify this as the same company.

-The Solution: Flookup and Google Sheets
+Solving It with Flookup and Google Sheets

 Flookup Data Wrangler provides a powerful and easy-to-use solution for cleaning and matching CRM data within Google Sheets.
 By leveraging fuzzy matching and text normalisation, you can quickly identify and resolve inconsistencies that other tools miss.